 CCR&R maintains a database of all legally operating providers in Seminole County including licensed, licensed exempt; faith based and registered family child care homes.
 Families can request a customized unbiased computer generated list of child care programs meeting their specific needs.
 The provider listing is based on the family needs and matches those with the provider’s services.
 The search details can include location, care-schedule, curriculum offered, the program’s environment and other services offered by the provider.

 CCR&R also assists potential providers with information on startup and supporting child care providers, while promoting quality, availability and affordability of existing services in the community.

-Families can request a child care provider listing and community resources by completing the Provider listing and Community Services Request Form, calling our CCR&R parent line at 407-960-2468 or visiting our office.
-CCR&R requests are processed within two business days and can be provided by email, mail or made available for pick up at the Coalition office.
+Families can request a child care provider listing and community resources by completing the Provider listing and Community Services Request Form, calling our CCR&R parent line at 407-960-2468, or visiting our office.
+CCR&R requests are processed within two business days and can be provided by email, mail, or made available for pick up at the Coalition office.
 CCR&R is available from 7:00 AM to 6:00 PM, Monday through Thursday, with the exception of legal holidays.
 The resources below can help you when choosing a child care provider.
 If you are a family or provider calling with an immediate need, you may contact United Way 211 Helpline for assistance with community resources outside the coalitions normal business hours and holiday closures.